lararosekelley/dotfiles/README.md

 ---

-This repository contains the configuration files I use on Mac/Linux machines.
+This repository contains the configuration files I use on macOS or Linux computers.

 ## Getting started